pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---NEC-PC8801.md

     zcc +pc88 -subtype=disk program.c -create-app

 This will create a .d88 image suitable for booting in FD1 on a PC88 emulator.
+With this model, allram mode is used, resulting in about 48k of usable space.
+As a downside, the firmware is not available.

 # Generic console modes